LEARN HOW TO BREAK THE CYCLE OF URBAN POVERTY

 Many of our intern graduates join full-time staff teams in the U.S. or overseas, but our vision is to raise up a generation of believers who will effectively serve, advocate for, and influence the church toward action on behalf of the poor, regardless of career path.

-US Two-Year Internships - Los Angeles, San José, & Philadelphia
+US Two-Year Internships - San José

 Interns will be open to hearing the voice of God in new and unexpected ways--in the Scriptures, from staff members, from neighbors, and from each other.
 We begin in the early fall with a three week trip to an overseas slum to give interns a vision for urban church planting and holistic community transformation.
 Upon returning to the US, interns serve and live among their low-income neighbors to personally understand the needs and struggles of the neighborhood.
 As they participate in the ministry of a local church in their communities, interns receive practical training on the ins and outs of church planting and community organizing among the urban poor.

-International Internship - Saskatoon (SK), Vancouver (BC), Canada
+International Internship - Vancouver (BC), Canada

 International Internship - Manila, The Philippines